fergald/explainer-bfcache-ccns/README.md

 ### Allow CCNS documents to be BFCached when the API is used

-We take usage of the [API][api] as a signal the the document can be BFCached even with the CCNS header because it will be evicted when relevant state changes.
+We take usage of the [API][api] as a signal that the document can be BFCached even with the CCNS header because it will be evicted when relevant state changes.